schulz89/KyuTerm/README.md

 * Automatic detection of COM ports
 * Send plain commands in hexadecimal
 * Output toggle to display ascii or raw hexadecimal
+* Automatic monitor and insert hex commands from the clipboard

 Compilation
 --------------------------------------------------------------

-The project was made using Visual Studio 2022 and .NET framework 4.8.
+The project was made using Visual Studio 2022 and .NET framework 4.8.1.

 License
 --------------------------------------------------------------